 One of the biggest challenges in information systems when constructing a controlled vocabulary is to find the meaning and relations between concepts and ideas.
 This dissertation propose an approach to solve this issue based in the following research question:

-How to quantify semantic relations between concepts in a domain ontology, using external sources of non-structured information?
+How to formally discover and quantify semantic relations between concepts in a domain ontology, using sources of non-structured information?

 This question raises the following hypothesis that this project aims to prove:

-Semantic relations between concepts from a domain ontology, can be quantified by applying data mining techniques for pattern extraction and knowledge discovery into unstructured sources of information.
+Semantic relations between concepts from a domain ontology, can be discovered and quantified by applying data mining techniques for pattern extraction and knowledge discovery into non-structured sources of information.

 Expected Outcomes